Generic Name: gemtuzumab (jem-TOOZ-oo-mab oh-zoe-ga-MYE-sin)

 Medically reviewed by Drugs.com.
 Last updated on Sep 7, 2020.

 Commonly used brand name(s)

 Pharmacologic Class: Antibody Drug Conjugate

 Gemtuzumab injection is used alone or together with other medicines (eg, cytarabine, daunorubicin) to treat newly-diagnosed CD33-positive acute myeloid leukemia (AML) in adults.
-It is also used to treat CD33-positive AML that has come back or after other medicines did not work well, in adults and children 2 years of age and older.
+It is also used alone to treat CD33-positive AML that has come back (relapsed) or after other medicines did not work well (refractory).

 Gemtuzumab is an antineoplastic (cancer) medicine.
 It interferes with the growth of cancer cells, which are eventually destroyed by the body.
 Since the growth of normal cells may also be affected by gemtuzumab, other side effects can occur.
 Before you begin treatment, talk to your doctor about the benefits of gemtuzumab as well as the possible risks of using it.